 First of all, begin with a plan.
-Your plan is to eat healthfully as possible.
-You want lean, clean protein, green veggies, something colorful (think orange, red or yellow veggies), something starchy that isn’t a grain and a nice helping of fat, the good healthy kind.
+Your plan is to eat as healthfully as possible.
+You want lean, clean protein, green veggies, something colorful (think orange, red or yellow veggies), something starchy that isn’t a grain, and a nice helping of fat, the good healthy kind.

 Now that you know what belongs on your plate, you can eyeball what should go there.

 If you’re a small woman, a serving of protein should be roughly the size of a deck of cards, a serving of veggies the size of your fist and for your fiber (I like sweet potato or some kind of winter squash), half the size of your fist.

 You may not eat exactly this way—you may have rice or some other grain in there and that’s fine, just as long as you get your veggies in.

 Now, remember I said, “if you’re a small woman.”
 For me, that wouldn’t cut it.
 I’m 5’8” tall and about 145 pounds.
 I need about “a deck and a half”.
 But not always, sometimes, just a “deck” will do, other times, I need more.
 The point is to learn where your satiation point is and stop eating.